effector/effector/README.md

 You can try effector in [our repl](https://share.effector.dev)

-Code sharing, Typescript and react supported out of the box; and of course, it [built with effector](https://github.com/effector/effector/tree/master/website/editor/src)
+Code sharing, Typescript and react supported out of the box.
+[REPL repository](https://github.com/effector/repl)

+## DevTools

+Use [effector-logger](https://github.com/effector/logger) for printing updates to console, displaying current store values with ui or connecting application to redux devtools

 ## Examples